ishani-ss/ishani-ss/README.md

 - ❓ Recently I finished an excellent book called ["Storytelling with Data"](https://www.storytellingwithdata.com/), with lessons I will employ when communicating with data in this blog.

--  💖 Fun fact: My profile pic is my ultimate selfie with filters.
+-  💖 Fun fact: My profile picture is a sagittal T1 MRI at midline, with filters.
+Or a very colourful headshot.

 </td><td valign="top" width="50%">